renderPage

 c | The Hono Context from your route handler |

-node | The root Preact element to render — typically your <Layout> |
+node | The root Preact element to render, typically your <Layout> |

 options.defaultTitle | Fallback <title> when no page sets one via hoofd.
-Defaults to '' |
+Defaults to ''.
+Express defaults via <Head defaultTitle="..."> in your Layout for the common case; the option is here for custom server entries that call renderPage directly. |

 Head tags